TonyYu2015/m-react/doc/HOOKS/useState.md

   queue: UpdateQueue<S, A>,
   action: A,
 ) {
+  // time of firing this update
   const eventTime = requestEventTime();
+  // priority of this update
   const lane = requestUpdateLane(fiber);

+  // create a new update
   const update: Update<S, A> = {
     lane,
     action,